plutoniumcat/DailyExercise/README.md

 Once setup has been completed, you will be able to run DailyExercise by running dailyexercise.sh

 ## Testing
 Testing can be done with pytest, which will find and execute run_test.py.
-This file contains a function to automatically generate a current test log with predetermined histories for various exercises, as well as test versions of the currentstreaks and longeststreaks files.
-It also contains a function to temporarily overwrite the variables containing the paths to these files with the paths to the test files.
-(If the tests are run with an empty test log, or with the user's actual data, they will fail.)
+Before testing, it is necessary to run generate_test_files.py to generate mock data for testing.
+The tests will fail if performed on blank log files or real user data.

 The tests test the following things:
 TEST 1- A test of the "Streaks" feature, which tests that the find_current_streak_length function returns the correct number of days in the following scenarios: